iarxm/bpad/index.md

 1. The paddle team with the mission of paddling the bay.
 1. The rescue team with the mission of mitigating risk and being ready for worst case scenarios.

-This document outlines important information, modelling and possible route variations per conditions for assisting team decisions on the day.
+This document outlines important information, modelling and possible route variations per conditions for assisting team decisions on Paddle Day.

 1. TOC
 {:toc}